CuadrosNicolas/RegexEngine/readme.md

 # Introduction

-This projet aims to build a small library to construct and exploit Regex.
+This projet aims to make a small library to build and exploit Regex.

 # Features